frederic-perez/AmE-dictionary/data/dictionary.md

 __vagrant<sup>1</sup>__ _n_ :eight: __1__ A person who wanders about idly and has no permanent home or employment; vagabond.
 One who wanders from place to place without a permanent home or a means of livelihood. _Syn_ drifter, vagabond, floater __2__ _Law_ An idle person without visible means of support, as a tramp or beggar. __3__ A person who wanders from place to place; wanderer; rover.
 __vagrant<sup>2</sup>__ _adj_ :two::hammer:
 __vague__ _adj_ :mute:[vag~~u~~e]
-__vagus__ _n_ :two::mega: (vagus nerve) Either of the tenth pair of cranial nerves, composed of long sensory and motor neurons that innervate the body from the throat to the abdominal viscera and that function in speech, swallowing, breathing, heart rate, and digestion.
+__vagus__ _n_ :three::mega: /ˈveɪ gəs/ [:scroll: Latin: wandering] The vagus nerve.
+Either of the tenth pair of cranial nerves, composed of long sensory and motor neurons that innervate the body from the throat to the abdominal viscera and that function in speech, swallowing, breathing, heart rate, and digestion.
 __vainglorious__ _adj_ :two: Characterized by or exhibiting excessive vanity; boastful. _Syn_ swelled, big _I saw right through the vainglorious young man and rejected his advances._
 __vainglory__ _n_ :five: Boastful, unwarranted pride in one’s accomplishments or qualities. _Syn_ boastfulness
 __Val__ _n_ (Vals)